Performance Rehearsal Safety Protocol

 - ONLY required personnel (directors, artistic staff, compensated volunteers, backstage coordinator, and volunteer coordinator), may be admitted backstage, into Tech Booths or dressing rooms.

-- Directors are encouraged to minimize costume changes, use of props and set and movement of sets.
-Students should not pass or share props.
+- Directors are encouraged to minimize costume changes, set and movement of sets.

 - At the end of the performance, all participants must exit upon and proceed directly to their individual vehicles according to that space’s corresponding exit procedure.
 Actors will be escorted to the parking garage by the assigned backstage volunteer.
 Participants are asked not to group in hallways, entry ways, or parking lot.